 “We knew there was water in the soil,” Benna says.
 What scientists didn’t know was how widespread that water was, or how long it had been there.

-Benna and colleagues used observations from NASA’s LADEE spacecraft, which orbited the moon from November 2013 to April 2014 (SN Online: 4/18/14).
+Benna and colleagues used observations from NASA’s LADEE spacecraft, which collected data from lunar orbit from November 2013 to April 2014 (SN Online: 4/18/14).
 LADEE’s spectrometers detected dozens of sharp increases in the abundance of water molecules in the moon’s exosphere, the tenuous atmosphere of gas molecules that clings to the moon.
 Twenty-nine of those measurements coincided with known streams of space dust.

 When Earth passes through those streams, the dust burns up in the atmosphere, producing annual meteor showers like the Leonids and the Geminids.
 But because the moon has no true atmosphere, bits of dust from the same showers strike the moon’s surface directly, stirring up what lies beneath.